Atari VCS/2600 - Artwork for unreleased/prototype games and hardware

 EXPANDER SYSTEM

-An unreleased add-on peripheral similar to the Supercharger, except that the tape unit plugged into the 2600's cartridge slot.
-Games specifically developed for the Expander were to take advantage of the additional memory (16K) to produce better graphics and enhanced game play. the Expander I basic system is used only for playing 16K video games loaded into the system through its built-in tape deck system.
-The video games were to be sold in cassette format and retail for under $15.
+An unreleased add-on peripheral similar to the Supercharger, except that it includes a built-in tape deck, and the entire unit plugged into the 2600's cartridge slot.
+Games specifically developed for the Expander were to take advantage of the additional memory (16K) to produce better graphics and enhanced game play, and were to be sold in cassette format and retail for under $15.
+High scores could be saved via a feature called Gamescore.
+The system had a cartridge slot on the top for use either with standard VCS carts or an optional 16K memory expansion.
+Other options included special Gamealbum cassettes which contained four 4K games.

 VENTUREVISION